Ashmita705/portfolio-website/README.md

-# portfolio-website
+# Portfolio Website
-Personal portfolio website showcasing skills, projects, and background
+A personal portfolio website built using HTML and CSS to showcase my skills, projects, and background.

+## Features
+- About Me section
+- Skills and other competencies
+- Project showcase
+- Contact information
+- Clean and responsive design

+## Run Locally
+Open index.html in your browser

+## Tech Used
+- HTML
+- CSS